Nissi-Olugbode/Amazon-Product-Review/README.md

 5. Converted price and discount fields to numeric data types
 6. Extracted review counts and parsed text fields
 7. Handled outliers in price and discount percentages
-8. Created calculated columns for metrics like potential revenue and price range buckets
+8. Created calculated columns for metrics like total potential revenue and price range buckets

 ### Exloratory Data Analysis
 Using Excel PivotTables and formulas, the following analyses were performed: